-After about 20 minutes the rice should have absorbed all the liquid, now you can add you fresh/dried herbs and season with salt and pepper.
+After about 20 minutes the rice should have absorbed all the liquid, now you can add fresh/dried herbs and season with salt and pepper.

-We usually like to use fresh Oregano for this mixed seafood risotto.
-But we couldn't get hold of it for this photo session so used dried oregano instead.
+It is best to use fresh oregano for this mixed seafood risotto.
+However, we couldn't get hold of it for this photo session so used dried oregano instead.

 Mixed Seafood Risotto